brycewray/hugo-site/content/posts/2020/02/mixed-nuts-february-2020.md

 Although I have nearly a year to go on my current subscription with [1Password](https://1password.com), have been impressed so far while trying out the open-source but fully featured [Bitwarden](https://bitwarden.com).
 If you're trying to sort out your own passwords, I strongly urge you to give Bitwarden a try.

 *Seeing how so many prominent individuals, institutions, and teams have succeeded by cheating and otherwise flouting the rules, perhaps society should just* eliminate *all rules and cut out the ineffective middleman.
-We could call this the "Systematic Correction and Repeal of Egregious Works’ Interference via Total Annihilation of Limiting Legislation" (SCREWITALL).*
+We could call this the "Systematic Correction and Repeal of Egregious Works' Interference via Total Annihilation of Limiting Legislation" (SCREWITALL).*